Similac NEC Lawsuit

 NEC Baby Formula Medical Literature

-In the final analysis, these cases are will hinge on the scientific evidence connecting baby formula to NEC and what Mead and Abbott should have done about it.
+In the final analysis, these cases will hinge on the scientific evidence connecting baby formula to NEC and what Mead and Abbott should have done about it.

 Baby formula lawyers – and this group is growing by the day, right? – keep referring to what the medical literature says.